Quench Bottleless Water Coolers

-Savannah Water Quality: Yesterday
+Savannah Water Quality: Then & Now

 When General James Oglethorpe and 120 passengers on the ship “Anne” settled the final American Colony Georgia and the area that would become Savannah, they mimicked the local Native Americans and drew their drinking water from Savannah River.

 A U.S. Geological Survey from 1940 showed that the aquifer’s water level was decreasing.
 Savannah started to pull water from Abercorn Creek, a tributary of the Savannah River, and filtered at the newly built Industrial and Domestic (I & D) Water Treatment Plant, which provided 35 million gallons of water a day.
 Since the 1940s, the I & D Water Treatment Plant has been upgraded and is able to hold 75 million gallons of water a day.

-Today Savannah’s water is pumped from the Floridan aquifer and journeys through miles of pipe.
+Today, Savannah’s water is pumped from the Floridan aquifer and journeys through miles of pipe.
 Rising sea levels cause high levels of saltwater intrusion into the aquifer which can result in salty-tasting drinking water.

 Like many older cities, Savannah has cast iron pipes, which are prone to corrosion and biofilm contamination from chemical reactions.
 These reactions create clusters of pipe deterioration and bacteria along the inside of the pipe, resulting in a “rotten egg” taste and smell.
 To combat the corrosion and biofilm contamination that has become synonymous with older cast iron pipes, many municipal water departments add high levels of chlorine, which has its own taste and smell issues.

-A Better Drinking Water Solution in Savannah
+A Better Drinking Water System for Savannah

 No need to worry about what your office’s drinking water might have picked up on its journey to your glass.
-Quench offers a full complement of filtration and purification technologies to remove chemical contaminants, odors, off-tastes, bacteria, and other micro-organisms from tap water.
-That’s how we can guarantee that Quench office water coolers produce crisp, clean, great-tasting water and, at a fraction of the price of bottled water delivery services.
+Quench offers a full complement of filtration and purification technologies to remove sediment, reduce chemical contaminants, including lead, and get rid of off-tastes and odors.
+That’s how we can guarantee that Quench office water coolers produce crisp, clean, great-tasting water – and at a fraction of the price of bottled water delivery services.
 Go bottle-free with Quench and you will save time, money, and the environment, plus you will have better drinking water!

 I want to thank the team at Quench for the quick, professional installation of our new water system.
 You and your installation team made the process very simple and timely from start to finish.
 I highly recommend your product as an alternative to water bottles!
-Bay Area Regional Medical Center